-I’ve got to be honest when we were choosing a car seat for Little Mr, I handed over full responsibility to my hubby.
+I’ve got to be honest when we were choosing a car seat for Olly, I handed over full responsibility to my hubby.
 I didn’t have a clue.
 There were so many to choose from.
 All I knew was that I wanted our baby to be safe in the car when we were out and about.

 To put simply, i-Size is a new regulation for child car seats that will make it easier for parents to choose and install the right seat, making travelling safer for children.

 One of the most significant changes parents need to be aware of, is how long a child should remain in a rearward facing car seat.
 Under existing laws, parents could switch their baby from their rearward facing Group 0/0+ seat into a forward facing Group 1 seat when they reached 9kg or approximately nine months.